 After years of teaching math, I'm not surprised when I see middle school and high school students still counting on their fingers to add and multiply.

 There's probably no magic bullet to get the multiplication tables into a child's head, but making it fun really helps to keep their interest in learning.

 Students who know their multiplication facts well, usually have much success multiplying large numbers too!
 Helping students build confidence in foundational skills like multiplication facts, leads to more successful math students in advanced math classes.

 Because multiplication math games are fun, they are a great tool that teachers and parents can use along with traditional mthods for learning multiplication.
 Homework just doesn't seem to engage students as much as an interactive math game.

-Start by having your child practice multiplication by playing a game for 5-10 minutes a day.
+Start by having your students practice multiplication by playing a game for 15-30 minutes a day.
 More often students will be willing to play for a lot longer than 10 minutes because it is fun and interactive.